Anxiety Medications: Types, Effects, and Precautions

 A recent heart attack

-Seniors, teens, and children have different medical needs and will likely receive different suggestions for which medications are best for them.
+Seniors, teens, and children typically have different medical needs and may receive different medication recommendations.

-SSRIs and SNRIs work to increase the serotonin levels in your brain.
-Common SSRI brand names include Celexa, Lexapro, Paxil, Prozac, Luvox, and Zoloft.
-Rather than giving you a quick feeling of calm within a half hour or so like some other antianxiety meds, these drugs are designed to work more gently, smoothly, and steadily.
+SSRIs work by increasing the serotonin levels in your brain.
+Rather than giving you a quick sense of calm within about a half hour like some other anti-anxiety meds, these medications are typically designed to work more gently, smoothly, and steadily.
+However, these medications often take several weeks to show effects as they gradually reduce anxiety.

-Beta-Blockers are initially designed to treat heart problems and high blood pressure.
-They're also used as anti-anxiety medications because they reduce the fight-or-flight stress response.
-Beta-blockers help most with the physical symptoms of anxiety, including dizziness, shakiness, sweating, a trembling voice, and rapid heart rate.
-They are often used as a medication for social anxiety.
+Beta-blockers were mainly designed to treat heart problems and high blood pressure.
+They can also be used off-label to reduce anxiety, especially in stressful situations such as public speaking.
+Beta-blockers may help most with the physical symptoms of anxiety, such as dizziness, shakiness, sweating, a trembling voice, and rapid heart rate.
+They are often used as a medication for performance anxiety.
+Beta-blockers are not habit-forming, potentially making them a safer option for many patients, including pregnant women, under medical supervision.

 Fatigue